Research Proposal - Advancing the Circular Bionutrient Economy: Addressing the salinity issue associated with urine as a fertilizer

 Eli Newell Laidlaw Scholarship Research Proposal - Advancing the Circular Bionutrient Economy: Addressing the salinity issue associated with urine as a fertilizer

-Urine and the nutrients in it have much potential for agriculture worldwide, but urine also has substantial amounts of salts in it.
+Urine and the nutrients in it have much potential for agriculture worldwide, but urine also contains substantial amounts of salts.
 When salts accumulate in agricultural systems, they cause problems.
-My proposed research with Prof. Rebecca Nelson strives to address the salinity problem.
+My proposed research with Prof. Rebecca Nelson strives to address this salinity issue.

 Customise your preferences for any tracking technology